RobPavey/wikitree-sourcer/docs/readme.md

 # README file for the wikitree-sourcer project

 This is the development project for the WikiTree Sourcer browser extension.
+WikiTree Sourcer helps contributors to wikitree.com search for sources and cite them, thus saving a lot of time and manual typing.
+It also helps create household tables and in adding new profiles to wikitree from other web sites.

 More info on the extension is on the WikiTree Free Space Page here: https://www.wikitree.com/wiki/Space:WikiTree_Sourcer